 - A quick setup wizard will open when you first activate the plugin.

-- Use the setup wizard to choose whether you want the WooCommerce product variation dropdowns and/or quantity fields to appear on your shop and/or category pages.
+- Use the setup wizard to choose whether you want the WooCommerce product dropdown options and/or quantity fields to appear on your shop and/or category pages.

 And that's it!
-An incredibly simple way to show product variation dropdown lists on your main shop pages.
+An incredibly simple way to show WooCommerce variation dropdown lists on your main shop pages.

 Method 2: How to list attribute options in a table with WooCommerce variations dropdown lists

 Method 2 takes a different approach to showing variations on the shop page.
-Instead of just adding the dropdowns to your existing store layout, it actually improves the display of your products to optimize the one-page ordering experience.
+Instead of just adding the product dropdown options to your existing store layout, it actually improves the display of your products.
+It does this by creating a fast one-page ordering experience.

 There's plenty you can do with product tables.
 But for the purposes of this tutorial, we're looking at how to add the WooCommerce variations dropdown lists for variable products.
 Now we'll get started!

-Set up WooCommerce Product Table with product variation dropdowns
+Set up Product Table with WooCommerce variation dropdown menus

 Before you start, I expect you to have a WordPress website with WooCommerce installed and some variable products added.
 If you don't know how to do this, then the official WooCommerce documentation will walk you through it.